 E-I ratio is controlled by the interplay between pyramidal neurons (PYRs) and interneurons (INs).
 Throughout development, both populations of neurons migrate into the cortex following an “inside-out” sequence that corresponds to their birthdate33.
 This process is guided by cues provided by PYRs, that populate the cortical layers at an earlier time point33.
 The functional integration of INs in the cortical circuitry is a slow process that undergoes the establishment of transient circuits that are dominated by somatostatin-positive (SST+) INs34,35.
 At later time points, parvalbumin-positive (PV+) INs are integrated into local networks34–36.
 In rodents, the development of inhibitory synapses is not complete until postnatal day (P)3037.
 It is thus conceivable that the developmental strengthening of inhibitory synapses, and the ensuing tilting of E-I ratio towards inhibition12, might underlie the decorrelation of neural activity.
 In favor of this hypothesis, chronic manipulation of IN activity in the murine barrel cortex resulted in impaired temporal and spatial structure of brain activity38–40.
 However, direct evidence linking E-I ratio and the strengthening of inhibition to the developmental decorrelation of brain activity is still lacking.

 Here, using extracellular electrophysiological recordings, optogenetics, electroencephalography (EEG) and neural network modeling, we systematically explore the relationship between E-I ratio and the decorrelation of neural activity in the developing rodent and human brain.
 In the murine prefrontal cortex (PFC), a brain area where E-I ratio is of particular relevance in the context of neurodevelopmental disorders24, we show that inhibition increases and spike train decorrelate throughout early development 41,42.
 We further strengthen the link between these two processes by neural network modeling and bidirectional optogenetic manipulation of INs activity.
 Moreover, in two mouse models of impaired neurodevelopment, we report that decreased developmental E-I ratio results in lower spike train correlations.
-Finally, we illustrate the translational relevance of these findings by showing that an analogous developmental decrease in E-I ratio takes place in two different EEG datasets recorded in newborn babies.
+Finally, we illustrate the translational relevance of these findings by showing that an analogous developmental process takes place in two different EEG datasets recorded in newborn babies.

 Results